 Last year, Catherine Boyne, senior director of strategic operation initiatives at Johns Hopkins Medicine, underwent treatment for bacterial endocarditis at The Johns Hopkins Hospital.
 After a two-week hospital stay, she received six weeks of home care requiring coordination of medical equipment, infusion, discharge planning, home health services, after-hours support and pharmacy services.

 Her letter describes 24/7 treatment requiring dressing changes, IV antibiotics (three different ones), PICC line management, IV pump use, blood draws, respiratory care, physical therapy and medication administration.
 "The staff were holistic in their approach to my care — spending time educating me on everything from meds to food — to make sure that I was healing both physically and mentally," she writes.

 Boyne also praises "behind-the-scenes" staff members who mixed her antibiotics, packed and coordinated the delivery of supplies, answered phone calls and got insurance approvals.
 "The teamwork for one patient is outstanding," she states, "and the best I have seen in health care."

-Johns Hopkins Home Care Group is a part of Johns Hopkins Health System’s home and community-based services division, which includes four Medicare-certified home health agencies (two adult and two pediatric), two private duty companies, a home medical equipment company, and outpatient, specialty and infusion pharmacy services.
+Johns Hopkins Care at Home is a part of Johns Hopkins Health System’s home and community-based services division, which includes four Medicare-certified home health agencies (two adult and two pediatric), two private duty companies, a home medical equipment company, and outpatient, specialty and infusion pharmacy services.
 It also offers home care coordination, home-based primary care, management of a home care network, mobile vascular access, transitions and remote patient monitoring programs.